adap/flower/examples/quickstart_tensorflow/README.md

 poetry install
 ```

-After installing all required libaries you can start the Flower server
+Afterwards you are ready to start the Flower server as well as the clients.
+You can simply start the server in a terminal running the `run-server.sh` script as follows:

 ```shell
 ./run-server.sh